LaurentJouron/centre-echecs/README.md

 <h1 align="center">Library</h1>

-We used 1 different librarie for this project, here are the explanatory documents:
+We used 3 differents librarie for this project, here are the explanatory
+documents:

 <table>
   <tr>